 Orlando Water Parks

-What’s more, while Walt Disney World Resort, Universal Orlando Resort, SeaWorld Orlando and LEGOLAND Florida Resort all have onsite water parks, more are waiting for you at locations throughout the Orlando area.
-You’ll even find water parks at many of our hotels and resorts!
+Walt Disney World® Resort, Universal Orlando Resort, SeaWorld® Orlando and LEGOLAND® Florida Resort all have onsite water parks, and many more are waiting for you at locations throughout the area.
+You’ll even find full-fledged themed water parks at many of our hotels and resorts!
 Plus, in addition to offering endless hours of outdoor adventure under Orlando’s beautiful blue skies, our aquatic playgrounds are employing enhanced health and safety measures to help protect you and your family.

 So, what are you waiting for?
 Slather on the sunscreen, grab your favorite pair of sunglasses and a waterproof camera, and dive into the ultimate in aquatic thrills and relaxation at water parks in Orlando — including these standouts at our theme parks!

 Universal Orlando Resort

-In 2017, Universal Orlando Resort debuted Orlando’s newest water park: Universal’s Volcano Bay.
-Featuring South Pacific ambience and innovative technology designed to do away with ride lines, this state-of-the-art park is the perfect place to cool down after experiencing Universal Studios Florida and Universal’s Islands of Adventure.
+Universal’s Volcano Bay is Universal Orlando Resort’s water theme park, featuring South Pacific ambience and innovative technology designed to change the way you wait for rides.
+This state-of-the-art park is the perfect place to cool down after experiencing Universal Studios Florida and Universal’s Islands of Adventure.

 Universal’s Volcano Bay

 More tranquility can be enjoyed at Waturi Beach and The Reef at Wave Village, where you’ll also find Ko’okiri Body Plunge.
 For even easier living, rent a six- or 16-person cabana, or arrange for reserved lounge-chair seating.

 When you’re hungry, more than 60 unique menu items can be enjoyed at onsite eateries.
 And the park’s shops offer everything you need for fun in the sun, including beach essentials, souvenirs and more.

-Since 1973, SeaWorld Orlando has been specializing in all things aquatic, as evidenced by the main SeaWorld theme park.
+Since 1973, SeaWorld Orlando has specialized in all things aquatic, as evidenced by the main SeaWorld theme park.
 Aquatica® Orlando builds on the legend with up-close animal encounters, year-round availability and a South Seas vibe, while SeaWorld’s all-inclusive, one-of-a-kind day resort, Discovery Cove®, pairs the ultimate in tranquil relaxation with aquatic experiences you won’t soon forget.

-The new ride joins the park’s existing can’t-miss attractions, including Ihu’s Breakaway Falls — the tallest, steepest, multi-drop ride in Orlando.
+These new rides join the park’s existing can’t-miss attractions, including Ihu’s Breakaway Falls — the tallest, steepest, multi-drop ride in Orlando.
 You also won’t want to miss Dolphin Plunge, where you’ll shoot through enclosed tubes in a crystal-clear lagoon that’s home to playful Commerson’s dolphins.

 Ready to catch your breath?
 Drift down Loggerhead Lane, the park’s lazy river, or wade near a 60-foot fortress at Walkabout Waters.
 Kids will love both of those, as well as Kata’s Kookaburra Cove, and young and old alike can take advantage of dual wave pools and sandy beaches at Cutback Cove and Big Surf Shores.

-LEGOLAND Florida Resort’s main theme park is focused on kids and their families — a mindset that extends to its onsite water park, which is available as an optional upgrade on regular park admission.
-Naturally, LEGOLAND Water Park has opportunities for creativity, because it’s not LEGO without building!
+LEGOLAND Florida Resort’s theme park is focused on kids and their families — a mindset that extends to its onsite water park, which is available as an optional upgrade on regular park admission.
+Naturally, LEGOLAND Water Park has opportunities for creativity, because it’s not LEGO® without building!

 LEGOLAND Water Park